dennisppaul/umfeld-arduino/README.md

 - [curl](https://curl.se) `@version(macOS, 8.14.1)`
 - [ncurses](https://invisible-island.net/ncurses) `@version(macOS, 6.5)`

-note, version numbers are only updated sporadically.
+( version numbers reflect the setup on macOS and are only updated sporadically )

 ### Included as Source